ibi-group/otp-middleware/docs/trip-monitoring.md

 #### Leg ID Method

+The `ItineraryChecker` class contains the logic for the Leg ID method.
 Transit legs are fetched using OTP's `leg` GraphQL query for a particular day.
-Returned legs, if found, contain rela-time delays or alerts.
+Returned legs, if found, contain real-time delays or alerts.
 Legs are queried using a leg id, which is a hash used by OTP to quickly lookup a leg.
 A leg id combines the date, service id, and from and to places of a transit leg.

 If all transit legs are found by querying leg ids, an itinerary is reconstructed by attempting to fit the transfer legs between the fetched, updated transit legs.
+Class `ItineraryFromLegMatcher` handles reconstructing the itinerary.
 There are two constraints in that process:

 - Transfer legs